 Cross-Origin Resource Sharing (CORS) is a standard that allows a server to relax the same-origin policy.
-Typically, this is used to explicitly allow some cross-origin requests while rejecting others.
+This is used to explicitly allow some cross-origin requests while rejecting others.
 For example, if a site offers an embeddable service, it may be necessary to relax certain restrictions.
-Setting up such a CORS configuration isn't necessarily easy and might present some challenges.
-We'll look into some common error messages and how to resolve them.
+Setting up such a CORS configuration isn't necessarily easy and may present some challenges.
+In these pages, we'll look into some common CORS error messages and how to resolve them.

-To find out the underlying issue with the CORS configuration, you need to find out which request is at fault and why.
+To understand the underlying issue with the CORS configuration, you need to find out which request is at fault and why.
 These steps may help you do so:

 - Navigate to the web site or web app in question and open the Developer Tools.